530 Timeless Southern Boy Names (With Origins And Meanings)

 Southern boy names are a popular choice for parents looking for a charming, country-sounding name for their little guy.

-Whether you’re from the South, live in the country, or just love country music, this list is filled with names for boys that will give you those hometown feelings.
+Whether you’re from the South, live in the country, or love country music, this list is filled with names for boys that bring those hometown feelings.

 southern boy smiling wearing a cowboy hat